W2LPC/W2LPC-CrowPanel-Shack-Monitor/README.md

 - PC stats (CPU, RAM, disk, network)
 - Ham radio band conditions

+- "If this worked for you, drop a ⭐ or open a Discussion"

 Runs on an ESP32 with a small Python program on your PC.

 ## Quick Start